OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - Support for isolation at different levels

--  **Users and Groups**: OpenNebula features advanced multi-tenancy with powerful :ref:`users and groups management <manage_users>`, :ref:`fine-grained ACLs <manage_acl>` for resource allocation, and :ref:`resource quota management <quota_auth>` to track and limit computing, storage and networking utilization.

--  **Security**: This feature is spread across several subsystems: :ref:`authentication and authorization mechanisms <auth_overview>` allowing for various possible mechanisms to identify a authorize users, a powerful :ref:`Access Control List <manage_acl>` mechanism allowing different role management with fine grain permission granting over any resource managed by OpenNebula, support for isolation at different levels...

--  **User Management**: OpenNebula can validate users using its own internal user database based on :ref:`passwords <manage_users>`, or external mechanisms, like :ref:`ssh <ssh_auth>`, :ref:`x509 <x509_auth>`, :ref:`ldap <ldap>` or :ref:`Active Directory <ldap>`.

 **CAPACITY AND PERFORMANCE MANAGEMENT**

+- :ref:`Host management <host_guide>` with complete functionality for the management of the virtualziation nodes in the cloud

-- Dynamic creation of Clusters as pools of hosts that share datastores and virtual networks for load balancing, high availability, and high performance computing.
+- Dynamic creation of :ref:`Clusters <cluster_guide>` as pools of hosts that share datastores and virtual networks for load balancing, high availability, and high performance computing

-- Federation of multiple OpenNebula Zones for scalability, isolation or multiple-site support
+- :ref:`Federation of multiple OpenNebula Zones <introf>` for scalability, isolation or multiple-site support

-- Powerful and flexible Scheduler for the definition of workload and resource-aware allocation policies such as packing, striping, load-aware, affinity-aware…
+- Powerful and flexible Scheduler for the definition of workload and resource-aware allocation policies such as packing, striping, load-aware, affinity-aware…  [TODO: Add link]

--  **Hosts**: The :ref:`host manager <host_guide>` provides complete functionality for the management of the physical hosts in the cloud.

--  **Clusters**: :ref:`Clusters <cluster_guide>` are pools of hosts that share datastores and virtual networks.
-Clusters are used for load balancing, high availability, and high performance computing.

--  **Multiple Zones**: The :ref:`Data Center Federation <introf>` functionality allows for the centralized management of multiple instances of OpenNebula for scalability, isolation and multiple-site support.

 **HIGH AVAILABILITY AND BUSINESS CONTINUITY**

-- High availability architecture
+- :ref:`High availability architecture <oneha>` in active-passive configuration

 - Persistent database backend with support for high availability configurations

-- Configurable behavior in the event of host or VM failure to provide easy to use and cost-effective failover solutions

--  **High Availability**: Support for :ref:`HA architectures <oneha>` and :ref:`configurable behavior in the event of host or VM failure <ftguide>` to provide easy to use and cost-effective failover solutions.
+- ref:`Configurable behavior in the event of host or VM failure <ftguide>` to provide easy to use and cost-effective failover solutions

 **CLOUD BURSTING**

-- Native support for hybrid cloud computing
--  **Cloud Bursting**: OpenNebula gives support to build a :ref:`hybrid cloud <introh>`, an extension of a private cloud to combine local resources with resources from remote cloud providers.
-A whole public cloud provider can be encapsulated as a local resource to be able to use extra computational capacity to satisfy peak demands.
+- Build a :ref:`hybrid cloud <introh>` to combine your local resources with resources from remote cloud provider and use extra computational capacity to satisfy peak demands

 **PLATFORM**